hannahbroshar/christmas/source/about/about.rst

 About the Authors:
 ==================

+This page is introducing you to the authors of Simpson's Christmas Blog!
+Each author is a student at Simpson College located in Indianola, Iowa.
+Each individual was responsible for writing and completing certain pages of the website.
+Enjoy getting to know the authors!

 **Hannah:**

     Hannah is a sophomore transfer student from Des Moines, Iowa.
 She lives off campus with her family